AnonJr/AnonJr.com/_posts/2020-01-15-Games-Revisited-S02-E12.md

 ---
-title: "Games Revisited Interludes: NES Mario Trilogy"
-description: "A look at some of the games of my youth.
-We start with the trilogy of Super Mario Bros. for the classic Nintendo Entertainment System (NES)."
+title: "Games Revisited S02: Chrono Trigger / E12: The Great Race and A New Friend"
+description: "We're continuing our play-through of Chrono Trigger, and today we race for our passage rights and find a new friend."
-date: 2019-12-13 22:30:00 -0500
+date: 2020-01-15 22:30:00 -0500
 tags:
 - Games Revisited
-- Interludes
+- Chrono Trigger
 repost: "" #"dev.to"
 ---

-A look at some of the games of my youth during the break between Season 1 and Season 2 of Games Revisited.
-We start with the trilogy of Super Mario Bros. for the classic Nintendo Entertainment System (NES).
+We're continuing our play-through of Chrono Trigger, and today we race for our passage rights and find a new friend.

+Watch live if you want to see the next 6-episode run as it's recorded. :smiley:
 <!--more-->

-{% include responsive-embed url="https://youtube.com/embed/aMZ2rnmHb58" ratio="16:9" extra='frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen' %}
+{% include responsive-embed url="https://youtube.com/embed/k0i1X22w_U0" ratio="16:9" extra='frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen' %}

 Help out by:
  * Following on [Twtich](https://twitch.tv/AnonJr_Live), and even watching when you have time!
 I have my streaming schedule posted there, and I sometimes do random extras - so if you follow you'll get notified when I go live.